 - Identify the components of a personal fall arrest system and how they work together to arrest a fall

-- Identify the steps for properly inspecting and donning a full-body harness
+- Identify the steps for properly inspecting and donning the most common fall arrest system equipment

-Falls are one of the major sources of injury to the American workforce.
 Falls, along with electrical, caught-in, and struck-by hazards account for the majority of the injuries and fatalities in construction and are collectively known as the "Fatal Four" hazards.
 Falls from heights are the single-greatest source of injury, accounting for thirty-eight percent of all construction fatalities.
-According to recent statistics, falls from heights attributed to 348 fatalities in construction and utilities-related accidents, and 10,150 non-fatal injuries.
-Fall-related violations made up at least three of the top ten most frequently cited construction violations.

 Common Construction Fall Hazards

 - Leading edges on roofs or levels of a constructed building or around open excavations;

 - Scaffold systems that lack proper guardrail protection;

 - Open holes in floors that are improperly guarded;

 For example, fall protection is required when working: